 India is in the process of an epidemiological transition, which is witnessing a dual burden of both communicable and non-communicable diseases.
 Although infections like enteric fever, dengue, and vector-borne diseases continue to be very prevalent, the prevalence of chronic diseases like diabetes mellitus, hypertension, and cardiovascular disease has increased significantly in the last two decades [1,2].
 Following the National Health Profile and the National Family Health Survey (NFHS-5), communicable diseases continue to make a large contribution to outpatient and inpatient care, but the overall mortality landscape is increasingly driven by non-communicable causes [3,4].
 This multifaceted interplay of patterns of disease mirrors not just shifting lifestyle and demographic patterns but also variations across regions in social determinants of health, access to healthcare, and environmental exposures.

 National surveys and large-scale epidemiological studies give valuable information on the patterns and prevalence of leading diseases but usually do not capture the heterogeneity within the institutional and regional levels [5].
-Tertiary care hospitals, especially, are referral institutions for complicated, severe, and diagnosticially difficult cases and hence provide a different insight into case-mix and treatment patterns that might not be well reflected in community-based data [6,7].
+Tertiary care hospitals, especially, are referral institutions for complicated, severe, and diagnostically difficult cases and hence provide a different insight into case-mix and treatment patterns that might not be well reflected in community-based data [6,7].
 Disease trend analysis and therapeutic practice in such institutions can identify gaps in the present management, utilisation of resources, and outcomes, thus offering essential evidence to streamline institutional protocols and aid local and regional public health policies.

 Hospital-based research is especially useful in low- and middle-income nations such as India, where the capacity of the health system is frequently stressed, and practice pattern variation is driven by socioeconomic factors, physician choice, and diagnostic and therapeutic modality availability [8].
 Knowledge regarding demographic correlates, clinical presentation, and treatment practice within prevalent categories of disease may also highlight inequities of access to care between rural and urban populations [9].
 In addition, in the setting of emerging infections, climate change, and antimicrobial resistance, systematic reporting of disease patterns from tertiary centres can assist in projecting epidemiological changes and inform preparedness steps [7].